DominikLindorfer/pyAlpaca/README.md

 Low-Resource Approach using Deepspeed

+## Examples:

+**Prompt:** "Write a Python program that fits a spline curve into data."

+**Output:**

+    import numpy as np
+    from scipy.optimize import curve_fit

+    def func(x, a, b, c):
+        return a*x**2 + b*x + c

+    x_data = np.array([1, 2, 3, 4, 5])
+    y_data = func(x_data, 2, 3, 5)

+    popt, pcov = curve_fit(func, x_data, y_data)

+    print("Best-fit parameters:", popt)
+    print("Parameter uncertainties:", pcov)

+**Prompt:** "Write a Python program using binary search."

+**Output:**

+    def binary_search(arr, target):
+        left = 0
+        right = len(arr)-1

+        while left<=right:

+            mid = (left+right)//2

+            # Check if the element is present at the middle itself
+            if arr[mid] == target:
+                return mid

+            # If the element is smaller than mid, it can only
+            # be present in left subarray
+            elif arr[mid] > target:
+                right = mid - 1

+            # Else the element can only be present in right
+            # subarray
+            else:
+                left = mid + 1
+        return -1

+**Prompt:** "Write a Python function to delete a number from an array."

+**Output:**

+    def delete_number(arr, num):
+        if num in arr:
+            arr.remove(num)
+        return arr

+    arr = [1, 2, 3, 4, 5]
+    num = 3

+    print(delete_number(arr, num)) # Output: [1, 2, 4, 5]

+**Prompt:** "Write a Python function to perform insertion sort on a list."

+**Output:**

+    def insertion_sort(list):
+        for i in range(1, len(list)):
+            key = list[i]
+            j = i-1
+            while j >= 0 and list[j] > key:
+                list[j+1] = list[j]
+                j -= 1
+            list[j+1] = key
+        return list

+**Prompt:** Describe quantization of datatypes in machine learning.

+**Output:**

+    ### Quantization of data

+    Quantization is the process of reducing the amount of data needed to represent a signal or image.
+It involves mapping the original data onto a lower-dimensional space while retaining the essential information.
+In machine learning, this can be used to reduce the amount of data needed for training, or to reduce the complexity of the model.

+    ### Quantization of datatypes

+    In machine learning, datatypes are often quantized to reduce the amount of data needed for training, or to reduce the complexity of the model.
+For example, images can be represented using fewer colors or less resolution, and audio can be represented using fewer frequencies or less time resolution.
+Additionally, integers can be represented using fewer bits, and floats can be represented using fewer decimal places.

+    ### Benefits of quantization

+    Quantization can reduce the amount of data needed for training, making it easier to store and process data.
+Additionally, it can reduce the complexity of models, making them faster and more efficient.
+Finally, it can also reduce the amount of computation needed, making it easier to deploy models on limited hardware systems.

+    ### Drawbacks of quantization

+    The main drawback of quantization is the loss of information.
+By reducing the amount of data, we are also reducing the amount of information that can be stored or processed.
+This can lead to reduced accuracy, especially in tasks such as image or speech recognition.
+Additionally, some models may not be able to handle the reduced data, and may require more data for training.
+Finally, there may be some cases where the reduced accuracy is not acceptable, and the full amount of data may be needed.

 ## Training using Deepspeed

 pyAlpaca has been trained on **1(!)
 A100 40G GPU as well as 256GB RAM**, which is commonly found in older research clusters.